hyperledger/fabric/docs/source/style_guide.md

 **How many spaces for indentation?**

-Depends on the use case, I suppose.
+This will depend on the use case.
 Frequently it’s necessary, especially in RST, to indent two spaces, especially in a code block.
-In a NOTE box in RST, you have to indent to the space after the colon after note, like this:
+In a `.. note::` box in RST, you have to indent to the space after the colon after note, like this:

 ```
 .. note:: Some words and stuff etc etc etc (line continues until the 70 character limit line)